wavto/.dotfiles/README.md

 # .dotfiles

 This is my dotfiles repository.
-The repository has to be installed directly within the $HOME directory of a macOS environment.
+The repository needs to be installed directly within the $HOME directory of a macOS environment.

 ---

-## Installation
+## Install

+### .dotfiles

 Clone the .dotfiles as bare repository within your $HOME directory